jccrispi/Commercial_Control_System/README.md

 Password: "12345"

 So, for XAMPP, after install it, please do the following:
-> Start on the XAMPP's control panel: Apache and MySQL
+> Start on the XAMPP's control panel: Apache and MySQL.
-> In front of MySQL, Click on button "Admin" in order to add the database
+> In front of MySQL, Click on button "Admin" in order to add the database.
 > It's going to open a Web browser.
-On the left side click on "new", fill the field name "projeto1" and hit create button
+On the left side click on "new", fill the field name "projeto1" and hit create button.
 > Go to "import" tab and hit "choose a file", select "projeto1.sql" that you got from Github and hit "execute".
 Sometimes it gives some errors, in case it happens, just do it again.
 > Go to C:\xampp\htdocs, copy everything inside it, create a new folder (e.g. "docs"), and paste all the stuff you've had copied.
-> Copy all php files and others files you got from Github (the php_files folder) and paste them in C:\xampp\htdocs
+> Copy all php files and others files you got from Github (the php_files folder) and paste them in C:\xampp\htdocs.

 And you're all set!
 Now just open up a web browser and type "localhost" or 127.0.0.1 You can also check your IP address (from the server) and access it from any other computer from the same network, just by opening the Web browser and typing the IP address from the server.